Banking Bank Reviews

 Cost

-GoHenry $5/month for one child; $10 for up to four children
+Acorns Early $5/month for one child; $10 for up to four children

-Greenlight $5.99/month to $14.98/month for up to five children
+Greenlight $5.99/month to $24.98/month for up to five children

-Greenlight also has three tiers of membership that offer increasing levels of features and services.
+Greenlight also has four tiers of membership that offer increasing levels of features and services.
 If you only want the basic debit cards and you have at least two children, you'll save money with Greenlight.
-And if you're looking for added benefits, here's more on how Greenlight's pricing works (all three plans work for up to five kids).
+And if you're looking for added benefits, here's more on how Greenlight's pricing works (all plans work for up to five kids).

-• Max: $9.98/month for Core features, up to 3% on savings, 1% cash back on purchases, access to Investing for kids, and protection for phones, purchases, and identity theft
+• Max: $9.98/month for Core features; up to 3% on savings; 1% cash back on purchases; access to Investing for kids; and protection for phones, purchases, and identity theft

-• Infinity: $14.98/month for Max features, up to 5% on savings; driving reports, alerts, and crash detection; family location sharing; and SOS alerts
+• Infinity: $14.98/month for Max features; up to 5% on savings; driving reports and alerts, crash detection, family location sharing, and SOS alerts

 Larger families

 Family size is a factor in choosing a children's debit card.
-You can get debit cards for up to four children for $10 a month with GoHenry, or you can get debit cards for up to five children for as little as $5.99 a month with Greenlight.
+You can get debit cards for up to four children for $10 a month with Acorns Early, or you can get debit cards for up to five children for as little as $5.99 a month with Greenlight.
 If you're a parent to more than five, you might need to open a separate account with either.

 Families that want to invest

-GoHenry doesn't offer any investing options for kids built into its platform, while Greenlight does.
+Acorns Early doesn't offer any investing options for kids built into its platform, while Greenlight does.
 I wish I'd started learning how investing works when I was ten years old (I definitely don't recommend waiting until your thirties to do so).

 Greenlight enables parents to approve every trade before their child makes it, and the account is SIPC-insured.
 SIPC insurance doesn't cover investment losses, but it can protect you if the company fails.